 • most importantly, show you how to get help from our friendly and expert Librarians

 You have a research assignment; now what do you do?
 Webster U Librarians will guide you through selecting a topic, writing a thesis statement and research questions, selecting keywords and databases for preliminary research.
+Click here to watch specific parts of this video.

 A literature review is a critical analysis of existing theory and research on a topic.
 Learn how to find peer-reviewed journal articles on your topic and analyze, organize, and present the research they contain.
+Click here to watch specific parts of this video.

 When you find articles, websites, books, and other information to put in your papers, you need to make sure it's accurate and appropriate for your assignment.
 This webinar will give you some tips and tricks for evaluating the massive amount of information you encounter during your studies at Webster University.